Fredericksburg Manslaughter Lawyer

 Call Andrew J. Cornick, Attorney at Law, today at (540) 818-3859 or contact us online to schedule a meeting with our manslaughter attorney in Fredericksburg!

-In Virginia, manslaughter is not specifically defined in our criminal statute but includes cases where there has been the unintended loss of a life due to the actions of the accused.
+In Virginia, manslaughter is not explicitly defined in our criminal statute but includes cases where there has been the unintended loss of life due to the actions of the accused.
 Even when the "involuntary" version of this offense is charged, it is still considered a serious felony that can result in significant penalties.
-If you have been accused, then the time to start developing a compelling defense is now.
+If you have been accused of this violent crime, then the time to start developing a compelling defense is now.

 Manslaughter can result in:

 - Up to 1 year in jail

 - Up to $2,500 in fines

 As you can see, there's a lot of latitude to these penalties and a judge and jury will decide how seriously to punish the accused given the circumstances of the incident in question.
 That is why it is so crucial to have proven defense counsel by your side while facing these charges.
 My firm and I are ready to stand with you during this process, assert your rights, and diligently seek a reduction or dismissal on your behalf.